pierretallotte/ctf-writeups/htb-cozyhosting/README.md

 |   /uir//etc/passwd: Possible D-Link router directory traversal vulnerability (CVE-2018-10822)
 |_  /uir//tmp/csman/0: Possible D-Link router plaintext password file exposure (CVE-2018-10824)
 ```
-There is indeed a CSRF vulnerability but I do not see how to exploit it here.
+There is indeed a CSRF vulnerability, but I do not see how to exploit it here.
 The `http-enum` vulnerabilities found are not related to the website `cozyhosting.htb` and seems to be false positives to me.

-I also run searchsploit to find any known vulnerabilities but none seems to correspond to this version:
+I also run searchsploit to find any known vulnerabilities, but none seems to correspond to this version:
 ```
 $searchsploit nginx
 ------------------------------------------------------------------------------------------------------------------------------------------------------------ ---------------------------------